Director: Felix Van Groeningen

 Such as when he reveals to his folks during a group session “I think I need to be independent,” actually wishing to remain in the halfway house rather than returning home to them, knowing he’ll fall right back into the same fixed patterns of behavior, negating the fear expressed by his little brother, that he would no longer be himself when he returned from rehab.
 When he backslides, he clearly proves that nothing has changed, that he’s “still the same old Nic.”
 When he meets up with his father at that diner, his pretext remains surprising consistent as he claims to need the money to get away from the bad vibes of San Francisco by moving to New York, beaming that he’ll be on his own for the first time, responsible for himself.
 The pretext he provides is that it will be easier for him to kick the habit there, away from all the familiar triggers and associations.
 But the fact that he wants to get all the way to the opposite coast, clear across the country from his father, says much.

-The ravenous craving he knows he can’t control terrifies the father as much as it does audiences when it flares up so unexpectedly in fits and bursts, seemingly out of nowhere.
+The ravenous cravings Nic knows he can’t control terrifies his father as much as they does audiences when they flares up so unexpectedly in fits and starts, seemingly out of nowhere.
 Like the one we see playing out on TV, he’s the hurricane his father fears blowing into their lives, leaving a path of destruction in its wake.
-The fascinating discrepancy between their acting approaches is like watching Marlon Brando unleash his raw, realistic Method for the first time, upon poor Vivian Leigh’s stage-trained diction and stylized theatricality.
-The two together, pulling toward their opposing extremes for maximum impact, spark the only dramatic tension to be had here.
-Left with a contact high, we keep waiting for more crackling confrontations between them like the one at the diner, where much more about father and son will be revealed, and more sense made of how they got to this impasse in their relationship, but unfortunately the film lets us down on this score, disappointing us almost as much as Nic does his dad.
+The fascinating discrepancy between Carell and Chalamet’s acting is akin to watching Marlon Brando unleash his raw, realistic Method for the first time, upon poor Vivian Leigh’s stage-trained diction and stylized theatricality in Streetcar.
+The two together, pulling toward their opposing extremes for maximum impact, spark the only dramatic tension to be had here, leaving us with a contact high.
+We keep waiting for more crackling confrontations between them like the one at the diner, where much more about father and son will be revealed, and more sense made of how they got to this impasse in their relationship, but unfortunately the film lets us down on this score, disappointing us almost as much as Nic does his dad.